khchuang12/File-Format-Separator/README.md

 |-- RawPhotos_rawfile.arw
 |-- OtherFormats_script.py

+Now, your files are grouped according to their respective categories for a cleaner and more manageable file system.

 ## Contributing

 - Contributions are welcome!
 Feel free to open issues, submit feature requests, or create pull requests to enhance the functionality of the script.